Adani Enterprises, Adani Green, Adani Total Gas: 7 top BSE500 losers since Jan 24 are Adani group shares

 The nine Adani group stocks alone accounted for Rs 11.89 lakh crore or 64 per cent of erosion in BSE500 m-cap since then, data as per AceEquity suggests.
 The BSE500 mcap fall since January 24, excluding Adani scrips, stands at 2.7 per cent in value terms.

 Adani Total Gas has been the worst BSE500 stock since January 24, down 80 per cent till Thursday's closing.
-Adani Green Energy, Adani Transmission, adanient-share-price-366536" target="_blank">Adani Enterprises, Adani Power, Adani Wilmar and Ambuja Cements have fallen up to 74 per cent during the same period.
+Adani Green Energy, Adani Transmission, Adani Enterprises Adani Power, Adani Wilmar and Ambuja Cements have fallen up to 74 per cent during the same period.

 As per Friday's intraday prices, the m-cap of 10 Adani group stocks was down to Rs 11,99,256.66 crore (as per Friday's intraday prices) at Rs 7,20,632 crore.
 This is against a group m-cap of Rs 19,19,888 crore on January 24.